Insert rows

 boolean

-If true, the response includes a status for each insertion.
-The default is false.
+Whether the response should include a status for each insertion.

 Examples